eugenius1/eugenius1.github.io/_drafts/commodities-crypto-decrypted.md

 Second best performing type was precious metals (VZLE).
-Gold is part of this index ETF but because gold underperforms, it means there is another precious metal that has performed better.
+Gold is part of this index ETF but because gold underperforms, it means there is at least one other precious metal that has performed better.
 What is also noteworthy is that precious metals (and in particular gold) demonstrated **decorrelation** to the stock market by staying strong during the **crashes** of [2007-2008](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008) and [early 2020](https://en.wikipedia.org/wiki/2020_stock_market_crash).
 Investors have typically switched from stocks to inflation hedges like gold when the economy is uncertain and vice versa.